Children's Book Writers

 SCBWI presents several annual awards to recognize works by SCBWI members that exhibit excellence in writing or illustration, and genuinely appeal to the interests and concerns of children.
 In addition, SCBWI provides grants and scholarships to encourage continuing excellence in the creation of children’s literature.
 Grants are awarded throughout the year and provide financial assistance to members to finish works-in-progress, polish portfolios, attend conferences, market published books, and more.
 View our awards and grants here.

-In addition to discounts at SCBWI events and conferences, members of SCBWI also receive discounts for services including Writer’s Digest, Scapple and Scrivener software licenses, Squarespace, and Publisher’s Weekly subscriptions.
+In addition to discounts at SCBWI events and conferences, members of SCBWI also receive discounts for services including Writer’s Digest, Scapple and Scrivenersoftware licenses, and Squarespace.
 Discounts and coupon codes for members only.
 Click HERE to learn more.